SebastianWalker/ESP8266-12F-Splunk-HEC/README.md

 ### IoT Framework
 * to change the config parameters and rebuild the web pages
-  * NPM needs to be installed
+  * NPM needs to be installed (i forgot how that need to be done..)
-  * open the `ESP8266 IoT Framework` in vscode-terminal and issue a `npm ci` command
+  * open the `ESP8266 IoT Framework` in vscode-terminal (right click the project and choose 'open in terminal') and issue a `npm ci` command
   * add a .json file with the config parameters `iotFrameworkConfig.json` in the project root (wanted it in 'src' folder.. but that dind work.. maybe the buildflag was set wrong..)
-  * add to platformio.ini: `build_flags = -DCONFIG_PATH=iotFrameworkConfig.json -DREBUILD_HTML -DREBUILD_CONFIG` to trigger the redbuld of the webinterface
+  * add to platformio.ini: `build_flags = -DCONFIG_PATH=iotFrameworkConfig.json -DREBUILD_HTML -DREBUILD_CONFIG` to trigger the redbuild of the webinterface

 ### Hardware
 * ESP8266 12F